mindsigns/soroban/README.md

         - createdb soroban_dev
         - createdb soroban_prod
-    * You need to do this on the local Postgres server and seperately on the Docker Postgres server if you want to play around with the Docerized version.
+    * You need to do this on the local Postgres server and seperately on the Docker Postgres server if you want to play around with the Dockerized version.
 The Postgres port is a straight mapping to the Docker container, so you'll need to shut down the local DB server first.